 Although we can see in Galacti’s display the overlapping of the genes, we can also perceive the differences, and we know that we are dramatically different from an earthworm.
 What we don’t know is why the genes arrange to create the earthworm rather than a dog or a human.

 We realize that in order for the 100 million base pairs and the genes in the six chromosomes of a nematode to combine and produce that specific organism as opposed to another is a singular event, like finding a needle in ten haystacks of DNA.

 How do the base pair combinations in the DNA alphabet of a dog, which differ from a worm’s, produce the ears, nose, fur, and wagging tail of a specific dog breed, as well as the blood cells that differ from human cells?
 Or how do the genes control the specific head and thorax configuration of the fruit fly?

 We know that the fruit flies have white eyes or red eyes depending on genetic combinations.
 Scientists have determined how it works, but we are more interested in the why.

 Exactly how and why do the genomes and DNA produce the variations around us?
-Again, we turn to nitrogen, hydrogen, and the most basic elements of life inherited from the stars, but there’s something we haven’t seen yet or scientists have not discovered yet.Science has figured out a lot of things but, exactly how and why genomes and DNA produce the… Click To Tweet
+Again, we turn to nitrogen, hydrogen, and the most basic elements of life inherited from the stars, but there’s something we haven’t seen yet or scientists have not discovered yet.Science has figured out a lot of things but, exactly how and why genomes and DNA produce the variations around us is yet unanswered.
+Click To Tweet